ubuntu-mate/mate-hud/README.md

   * `mate-desktop`
   * `python3`
   * `python3-dbus`
+  * `python3-pkgconfig`
   * `python3-setproctitle`
   * `python3-xlib`
   * `rofi`
   * `unity-gtk2-module`
   * `unity-gtk3-module`
+  * `gir1.2-xfconf-0` Optional to read information about xfce4-panel from xfconf

 A reference package for Debian/Ubuntu is available from: